Ksound22/kolade-offical-website-astro/src/content/articles/import-json-in-vanilla-js.md

 ![a-few-african-contries-nice](../../../public/images/blogPostImages/import-json-vanilla-js/a-few-african-contries-nice.png)

-> **Note**: You can use a new `with` statement instead of `assert` to import JSON in vanilla Javascript.
+> You can use a new `with` statement instead of `assert` to import JSON in vanilla Javascript.
 It's still in stage 3 in the tc39 proposals, at the time of writing this article, so it's not fully implemented across browsers.

 ## The Popular Alternative: How to Use the `Fetch API` to Import a JSON File in Vanilla JavaScript